 That there are so many free resources

 When we first started our homeschool journey I was a little overwhelmed by all of the resources available.
 And it has taken time to decide which ones we will actually use.
-I have written a list of over 80 free or cheap home education resources and also free educational videos you can watch.
+I have written a list of over 80 home schooling UK resources and also free educational videos you can watch.

 I have always struggled with a lack of patience, and have always wondered how teachers do it!
-But I think as I am just teaching my son, I am far more patient than I actually realised!
+But I think as I am just teaching my son, I am far more patient than I actually realized!
 Now don’t get me wrong there is no way I could teach a class full of children.

 We arrange lots of playdates, he goes to rugby on a Friday and a Sunday.
 He goes to a musical theater school on a Saturday and has swimming lessons.
 A friend of his also started his homeschool journey at the same time, so we try and get together at least once a week.

 Teaching life skills is also very important

 We now try and bake at least once a week now he is being homeschooled.
 This was something we never really had time for when he was at a traditional school.
 As weekends are crammed full with rugby and theatre school.
 So teaching Freddie life skills like cooking and cleaning is now part of our school work.

 Every day is a learning day

 Well, this is absolutely the case.
 Even from simple shopping tasks to cleaning the house.
 How does a hoover work?
 And other questions he wouldn’t have asked if he was in a traditional school.
 If Freddie has a question in the day, he now will get an answer.
-Even if I have to ask Mr. Google or Alexa!
+Even if I have to ask Mr. Google or Alexa homeschool the kids!

 We are now even closer as a family